privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

    foundation.
 The foundation does not keep a record of attribute issuance.

-   For some forms of issuance the user is asked to first authenticate with necessary attributes.
-Such authentication attributes are also deleted immediately after usage.
+   For some forms of issuance, as well as for some <a href="/demo-en/">demos</a>, the user is asked to first authenticate with attributes.
+These attributes are also deleted immediately after usage.

 The foundation publishes via its own [dashboard](/dashboard/)